mkrueger/MysticDraw/README.md

     * Pipette tool needs better functionality and look

  * Settings
-    * Change F key sets
+    * Change F key sets - key sets should be able to be defined for font name.
     * Set outline format for tdf outline fonts

  * 1.6 features missing